 Site specific contingency plans will be developed detailing procedures, contacts (internal and external) and related reporting and other requirements in the unlikely event of a spill, fire, or other emergency.

-The facility will have water supplied by a drilled well with an estimated annual consumption of approximately 3.5 million liters.
+The facility will have water supplied by way of the existing drilled wells.
+The estimated annual consumption is expected to be approximately 2 million liters.

 (v) Occupations: